-For certain low-risk student projects (which may be within a course's curriculum or a group of honors projects), a faculty member may coordinate the project proposals and liaise with the IRB to create a group submission, as outlined below.
-The IRB supports all natures of research projects, but please note that certain projects necessitating a higher level of review may be challenging to carry out within a 10-week term.
+For certain low-risk student projects (which may be within a course's curriculum or could be a group of honors projects), a faculty member may coordinate the project proposals and liaise with the IRB to create a group submission, as outlined below.
+The IRB supports many types of research projects, but please note that certain projects necessitating a higher level of review may be challenging to carry out within a 10-week term.
 The information below will assist the planning process and help your students obtain IRB permission more quickly.

 Before you initiate this process, we encourage you to contact the email@example.com with a brief description of the nature of the student projects, as the steps below may not be necessary or applicable for your particular course.

-Before determining project methodologies or approaches, both faculty and students should complete human subjects training.
-Details regarding registration for the CITI Training Program and the required and supplementary modules for our IRB are provided on our Human Subjects Research Training site.
+Before determining project methodologies or approaches, both faculty and students should complete human participant training.
+Details regarding registration for the CITI Training Program and the required and supplementary modules for our IRB are provided on our Human Participant Research Training site.